Project update 11: First data retrieval for Project Black Cloud

 Meanwhile, it appears that there are indeed plenty of big cats currently going about their lives almost invisible to us, hidden by the forests of Kenyir.
 In one instance, the team found a set of camera trap photos that showed an adult male Leopard walking along a trail just 20 minutes before two team members crossed in front of the camera, walking in the opposite direction.
 Project Black Cloud continues and will bring you more exciting updates from Kenyir…

-Posted on August 28, 2013, in Home, Project updates and tagged camera-trap, clouded leopard, Kenyir Wildlife Corridor, Lam Wai Yee, Laurie Hedges, leopard, Reuben Clements.
+Posted on August 28, 2013, in Home, Project updates and tagged camera-trap, clouded leopard, Kenyir Wildlife Corridor, Lam Wai Yee, Laurie Hedges, leopard, melanistic, panther, Reuben Clements.
 Bookmark the permalink.
 3 Comments.